 THE HISTORICAL LEVELS OF THE CPI ARE NOT AN INDICATION OF THE FUTURE LEVELS OF THE CPI AND THOSE LEVELS MAY CHANGE SUBSTANTIALLY.

 The historical levels of the CPI are not an indication of the future levels of the CPI during the term of the Notes.
 In the past, the CPI has experienced periods of volatility, including on a monthly basis, and such volatility may occur in the future.
 Fluctuations and trends in the CPI that have occurred in the past are not necessarily indicative, however, of fluctuations that may occur in the future.

-Holders of the Notes will receive interest payments after February 1, 2006 that will be affected by changes in the CPI.
+Whether Holders of the Notes will receive any payment on the Maturity Date in excess of the principal amount of the Notes, plus accrued but unpaid interest, will be affected by changes in the CPI.
 Such changes may be significant.
 Changes in the CPI are a function of the changes in specified consumer prices over time, which result from the interaction of many factors over which we have no control.

-AFTER FEBRUARY 1, 2006, THE INTEREST RATE IS BASED UPON THE CPI.
 THE CPI ITSELF AND THE WAY THE BLS CALCULATES THE CPI MAY CHANGE IN THE FUTURE OR THE CPI MAY NO LONGER BE PUBLISHED.

 There can be no assurance that the BLS will not change the method by which it calculates the CPI.
-In addition, changes in the way the CPI is calculated could reduce the level of the CPI and lower the interest payment with respect to the Notes.
-Accordingly, the amount of interest, if any, payable on the Notes after February 1, 2006, and therefore the value of the Notes, may be significantly reduced.
-If the CPI is substantially altered (as determined in the sole discretion of the Calculation Agent), a substitute index will be employed to calculate the interest payable on the Notes as described above.
+In addition, changes in the way the CPI is calculated could reduce the level of the CPI and lower any payment on the Maturity Date with respect to the Notes.
+Should this occur, the value of the Notes could be significantly reduced.
+If the CPI is substantially altered (as determined in the sole discretion of the Calculation Agent), a substitute index will be employed to calculate the principal payable at maturity as described above.